 Vasse Felix, Caves Rd & Tom Cullity Dr, Margaret River WA 6284.
 08 9756 5000

-Voyager head chef Santiago (Santi) Fernandez has continued with Voyager’s signature seven-course Discovery Menu with each course inspired by one of their wines.
+Each course of Voyager’s signature seven-course Discovery Menu is inspired by one of their wines.
 The setting reminds me of a French luxury Chateau with the rich drapes, chesterfield sofas, and ornate light fittings – sitting inside you could forget you were at a winery.
 It does have the prettiest rose garden in the region and the biggest Australian flag in the country, after the one at Parliament House in Canberra.
 The white stucco Dutch inspired building stands proud in the beautifully manicured garden.
 Their wines are sublime and the restaurant service absolutely first class.
 A good choice for a fine dining experience or if out to impress.
 The food really is fantastic – worth splashing out for.

 Voyager Estate, 41 Stevens Rd, Margaret River WA 6285.
 08 9757 6354

 Now get ready to have your foodie socks blown off.
 Will Domain has a friendly yet premium atmosphere which isn’t stuffy.
 You’d be forgiven for daydreaming while taking in the stunning scenery – views of rolling hills and straight vines that lead to a Manor House perched atop a distant hill.
 But as soon as the food hits the table, daydreams stop and delicious reality kicks in.
 Sophisticated and beautifully presented dishes that have been perfectly executed will wow you.
 The price point is at the upper end of the spectrum but totally worth the indulgence.
 Don’t miss an experience eating at Wills Domain, it’s a truly special experience and worth forking out for.

 Wills Domain, Cnr Abbey Farm Rd &, Brash Rd, Yallingup WA 6282.
 08 9755 2327